 If it doesn’t, you may have to removing glass splashback to paint the wall a different colour.

 It’s no secret that neutral tones appeal to more homebuyers than bolder choices.
 By pairing the splashback colour with the selected neutral tones of the surrounding walls, you can create a clean look that will appeal to many home buyers.

 Yet this is not a uniform rule by any means.
 For instance, research shows homes with all-white kitchen palettes sell below expectations.

 Pairing a white colour palette with a painted glass splashback, however, accentuates all the cleanliness and freshness of a white kitchen, while adding a stand-out compliment of colour and depth.

 4. Select Digital Prints with Staying Power

-Building on the point above, printed glass splashbacks give designers and remodelling homeowners the opportunity to put their personal statements on a kitchen space.
+Building on the point above, printed glass splashbacks give designers and remodelling homeowners the opportunity to put their personal statements on kitchen space.